pengjiz/pengjiz.com/content/en/writing-chip8-emulator.md

 At the beginning a program is loaded to the main memory.
-Then at each step, the CPU fetches an opcode (which is always two-byte long in CHIP-8) from the main memory at the address stores in the *program counter* (PC), executes the instruction encoded by the opcode, which could be modifying registers, writing something to memory, or drawing something, and finally updates PC and repeats.
+Then at each step, the CPU fetches an opcode (which is always two-byte long in CHIP-8) from the main memory at the address stored in the *program counter* (PC), executes the instruction encoded by the opcode, which could be modifying registers, writing something to memory, or drawing something, and finally updates PC and repeats.